A7medFCIH/AllProjects/Algorithms-AI/nimGame/Readme.md

 	- for more information about Game logic see attached PDF file

-Algorithm Description.
-	i'm using Minimax Algorithm, with heuristic function.
+- I'm using Minimax Algorithm, with heuristic function.

+- Results, "winning" Just in your Dreams.

 Beginner Training points:-
-	- The Algorithm is open for many improvements, OOP, add more heuristic functions, and make code more flixable.
+	- Add more heuristic functions.
+	- There is a bug in algorithm, search, and solve it.
+	- Convert Minimax to alpha, beta burning.